bitcoinerlab/web/src/guides/miniscriptVault.md

 new Output({
   descriptor: `addr(${
     EMERGENCY_RECOVERY
-      ? 'mkpZhYtJu2r87Js3pDiWJDmPte2NRZ8bJV'
+      ? 'bcrt1qn9v3ltz5vw637k0t28qt3jfrksyfvnsyxhl5mf'
-      : 'tb1q4280xax2lt0u5a5s9hd4easuvzalm8v9ege9ge'
+      : 'bcrt1qfz7vd3yxx0dcgdse36k4r66frhh4dkzpn3c3wx'
   })`,
   network
-}).updatePsbtAsOutput({ psbt, value: inputValue - 1000 });
+}).updatePsbtAsOutput({ psbt, value: inputValue - 1000n });
 ```

-In the code above, we make use of Partially Signed Bitcion Transactions (PSBT)s to create the spending transaction.
+In the code above, we make use of Partially Signed Bitcoin Transactions (PSBT)s to create the spending transaction.
 PSBTs come in handy when working with descriptors, especially when using scripts, because they allow multiple parties to collaborate in the signing process.
 This is particularly useful for [more complex scenarios](/guides/ledger-programming) than the one in this guide.

 We subtract 1000 satoshis from the input value to account for transaction mining fees and set up the PSBT by using `updatePsbtAsInput`, which sets up the descriptor as one of its input.
 We then add an output to the PSBT that will send the funds to a certain hardcoded address that we don't care about, just for the purposes of demonstrating how to use the library API.